chigkim/logic-accessibility/index.md

 When a track has no group assigned, it says "off group group" in inspector.

+### VoiceOver Item chooser is broken in plugin window
+When you bring up item chooser from a plugin window with control view, VO only gives few parameters instead of all the parameters.

+Since the item chooser is broken, VO users are forced to go through hundreds of items to locate parameters.

 ## Suggestions
 ---
 ### Record enable